matthew-ia/cayo/README.md

 ## Entries

 An entry serves two purposes:
-1. to be a specific page's JS (like the `main.js` to an `index.html`)
+1. Be the main JavaScript file for a page
-2. to let you define when and where Cayos are to be rendered
+2. Let you define when and where Cayos are to be rendered

 Since not every page will necessarily need Cayos, including an entry file at all is optional.
 You can define different entries per page, or even use the same file for all pages.